alihan0/mellow-modal/README.md

   /* ... */
 });
 ```
-Lets you define a custom class for the modal's opening animation.
-Default `Fade`

 ------------------------------------------

+Starts the modal in full screen.
+Disables the `size` parameter.
+Default `false`

 ```
 modal.fire({
   /* ... */